 It also increases your earning potential.

-What Is the Median Salary for an HVAC Professional in Michigan?
+What Is the Mean Salary for an HVAC Professional in Michigan?

 The annual mean wage for HVAC mechanics and installers in Michigan is $52,590, according to the U.S. Bureau of Labor Statistics.
-That’s just slightly lower than the Bureau says the national annual mean wage of $53,410 is for HVAC mechanics and installers.
 According to indeed.com, those salaries increase with experience and training and are as follows:

 HVAC Installer: The average salary for an HVAC installer is $24.28 per hour in Michigan and $6,250 overtime per year.